Finite Element Operator Network for Solving Elliptic-type parametric PDEs: Finite element operator network (FEONet)

-In this section, we present our proposed method, the FEONet, for solving parametric PDEs.
-We begin by providing a concise overview of the FEMs, which serve as the foundation of our approach.
-Next, we introduce the FEONet by demonstrating how neural network techniques can be seamlessly integrated into FEMs to solve the parametric PDEs.
+In this section, we present our proposed method, the FEONet, by demonstrating how neural network techniques can be integrated into FEMs to solve the parametric PDEs.
 Throughout our method description and experiments, we focus on the PDEs of the following form: for uniformly elliptic coefficients $\aaa(\xx)$ and $\varepsilon>0$,

 Here $\mathcal{F}$ can be either linear or nonlinear, and both cases will be covered in the experiments performed in Section \ref{sec:exp}.
-As will be described in more detail later, we shall propose an operator-learning-type method which can provide real-time solution predictions whenever the input data of the PDE changes.
+As will be described in more detail later, we shall propose an operator-learning-type method that can provide real-time solution predictions whenever the input data of the PDE changes.